Misc

 Three Mile Lake

-Lake level is 11 feet below normal pool.
+**Driving is prohibited on any service roads used to access the lakebed and the lakebed itself.** Lake level is 10 feet below normal pool.
 Boat ramp lanes are out of the water at the main boat ramp.

 Twelve Mile Creek Lake

-Water temperatures are in the mid-70s in most Mount Ayr district lakes.
-For more information, call Mount Ayr Fisheries office at 641-464-3108.
+Water temperature is in the upper 70s to low 80s in most district lakes.
+For more information, call Mount Ayr Fisheries office at 641-931-6031.

 Comment(s): 0 email to someone printer friendly